10 Great Short Films Starring Your Favorite Actors

 Duration: 16 mins

-In 2015, movie buffs finally got what they yearned for a decade or more.
-De Niro and DiCaprio sharing the same screen in a Scorsese film.
+In 2015, movie buffs finally got what they had yearned for a decade or more.
+De Niro and DiCaprio share the same screen in a Scorsese film.
 Now, though ‘The Audition’ may be a short date with a length of 16 minutes and barely possesses anything Scorsese is famous for, it’s still entertaining to watch the two stars ply their trade in a battle of banter.
 The short film follows them as they vie for the same role in a Scorsese film and we travel from Manila to Macau to Japan, getting an expansive view of the nightlife in those places while the actors find themselves in awkward situations.
-The delivery might not be convincing, but to watch your favorite stars in a meta comedy surely deserves a try!
+The delivery might not be convincing, but watching your favorite stars in a meta-comedy surely deserves a try!

 8. Gregory Go Boom (2013)